sansomlab/spatialhub/examples/workflow_cosmx_mouse_gut_part3.md

 ## Step 2: Train model and transfer labels

-Once you've carefully considered the steps above (which is likely to involve running the whole cell type annotation workflow through to the end several times over), run the following Jupyter notebook on a GPU to perform label transfer: . . .
+Once you've carefully considered the steps above (which is likely to involve running the whole cell type annotation workflow through to the end several times over), adapt the Jupyter notebooks provided in the `notebooks` folder on a GPU to perform label transfer and a preliminary assessment of validity.

 * * *

 ## Step 2: Review cell annotations

-TBC
+Work in progress